 - Be in at least the third grade

 Server training takes place on an as-needed basis.
 New servers are trained by the priest and the sacristans, and the Director of Music and Liturgy.
 New servers will be scheduled with experienced servers for the first few months to make an easy transition into the ministry.

 “Whoever eats my flesh and drinks my blood has eternal life,

 and I will raise him up on the last day.” –John 6:54

 Eucharistic Ministers distribute Communion at Mass.
 There is great joy and satisfaction to participate in this opportunity to minister to God’s people.

-- Must have received the sacrament of Confirmation
+- Have received the sacrament of Confirmation

 “I was a stranger and you welcomed me.” –Matthew 25:35